omundy/dig245-critical-web-design/09-2/README.md

 As you begin to learn JavaScript and some basic programming concepts, it is also important to investigate how they relate to everything we have covered up until this point.
-JavaScript is called the "programming language of the web" because it is used to interact with HTML and CSS, therefore making website more dynamic.
+JavaScript is called the "programming language of the web" because it is used to interact with HTML and CSS, therefore making websites more dynamic.
 This assignment will begin to explore these connections.

 ![Boxalicious](demo/examples/boxalicious.gif)